eng3844f17/eng3844f17.github.io/_pages/about.md

 ## Describing the types of learning objectives

 This course is active and production-heavy.
-We also will challenge our conceptual understanding of writing and digital media.
-Accordingly, I divide the learning objectives by 2 main categories: conceptual and production.
+It will also challenge our conceptual understanding of writing and digital media.
+Accordingly, I categorize the learning objectives across 2 main categories: conceptual and production.

 ### Production-based objectives

-Your production-based objectives include designing and developing a website that cohesively integrates text, images, audio, and video befit for a particular genre.
+Your production-based objectives include designing and developing a website that integrates text, images, audio, and video conducive for a particular genre, audience(s), and purpose(s).

 <ul class="hokie-shade">
   <li>